 1997 -- Garth Snow came up with a spectacular 30-save performance and goals by Chris Gratton and Colin Forbes within a 13-second span in the third period gave the Flyers a 3-2 win over the Chicago Blackhawks at the United Center.

-Chicago outshot Philly by a 23-11 margin heading into the deciding frame, when the Flyers gained some amount of equilibrium.
+Chicago outshot Philly by a 23-11 margin heading into the deciding frame, when the Flyers gained their first bit of sustained momentum.

 Philadelphia took their first lead of the tilt on the strength of some fine work in the corners by Dainius Zubrus.
 He came out of a battle with the puck and promptly fed Gratton in the slot, and the first-year Flyer snapped the 1-1 tie.

 Following the ensuing faceoff, Forbes turned defenseman Michal Sykora and got a good shot on Trefilov, who made the initial save.
-Forbes continued to the net and knocked home the eventual game-winner just 13 ticks of the clock after Gratton's marker.
+Forbes continued to the net and knocked home the eventual game-winner on the rebound only 13 ticks of the clock after Gratton's marker.

 1998 -- John LeClair scored one goal and set up another, while John Vanbiesbrouck provided an air-tight seal around the Flyers' cage in posting his second shutout of the year in a 3-0 whitewash of the Toronto Maple Leafs at Maple Leaf Gardens.

 Philadelphia built a two-goal first period cushion for 'Beezer' when both Valeri Zelepukin and Eric Lindros beat Curtis Joseph, and LeClair connected for an insurance marker in the first minute of the third period.

 2002 -- Simon Gagne and Eric Desjardins scored third period goals 62 seconds apart and Roman Cechmanek stopped 18 of 19 shots to lift the Flyers to a 2-1 triumph over the Toronto Maple Leafs at the First Union Center.